 A-B Tech maintains a drug/alcohol screening program consistent with legal requirements.
-All drug/alcohol screening is conducted in an approved laboratory identified by the College and in accordance with the NC Controlled Substance Examination Regulation Act.
-All drug/alcohol screens must be approved by, and coordinated through, the Human Resources Department, except those required after hours, which must be approved and coordinated by the Campus Police Department.
+All drug/alcohol screening is conducted by an approved laboratory identified by the College and in accordance with the NC Controlled Substance Examination Regulation Act and all testing shall comply with the Controlled Substances Examination Regulation, 13 NCAC 20.0101 et seq.
+All drug/alcohol screens must be approved by, and coordinated through, the Human Resources Department, except those required after hours, which must be approved and coordinated by the A-B Tech Police Department.
+The Human Resources Department shall be required to maintain all records associated with the College's drug/alcohol screening program.